-When looking for a training program you have many options.
+When looking for a training program, you have many options.
 You can jump into a group training class, buy a fitness book or video, or even get a personal trainer.
-Any and all of these might work perfectly for others, but not necessarily work for you.
+Any might work perfectly for others, but not necessarily work for you.

 Finding the perfect exercise plan that works best for you and your goals at your current fitness level is not easy.
-There is no one-stop-shop for every person looking to get into better health and conditioning -- fitness or dieting.
-Even personalized training programs will have a phase or two of experimenting with what actually works best for you personally.
+There is no one-stop shop for every person looking to get into better health and conditioning.
+Even personalized training programs will have a phase or two of experimenting with what actually works best for you.

-However, there are a few constants that will never change when it comes to fitness and dieting.
-These few things below will help you with any fitness plan you try: Consistency and daily effort becomes habit.
-You have to do something daily.
-Whether it is a full weight room workout, a walk for twenty minutes, or just watching what you eat.
-Try having someone you are mindful of each day who holds you accountable -- this can be very helpful for keeping you consistent at building good habits.
-Whether it is a workout partner, a paid trainer, or an event you are preparing for, all are great ways to keep yourself moving when you lose motivation any particular day.
+Consistency and daily effort become habits.
+You have to do something daily, whether it is a full weight-room workout, a walk for 20 minutes or watching what you eat.
+Try having someone hold you accountable; this can be very helpful for keeping you consistent at building good habits.
+Whether it is a workout partner, a paid trainer or an upcoming event, all are great ways to keep yourself moving when you lose motivation.
 Eventually, your motivation to start has to evolve into habits and discipline in order for you to be successful.

-Caloric deficit.
-You cannot outwork your diet typically.
-You have to find ways to reduce calories and burn calories through movement.
-Reducing sugar is a great start to get excess calories from your diet.
-Reducing or eliminating sodas, juices, sweets, and sugary snacks can easily help you drop 500 calories a day depending upon your current eating habits.
-Many people have lost 20-30 in a year just by quitting a several sodas-a-day habit.
-Dropping sugar has other benefits too: reduction is belly fat, cavities, and health numbers.
+Caloric deficits.
+You cannot outwork your diet.
+You have to find ways to reduce calories and burn them through movement.
+Reducing sugar is a great start to eliminate excess calories from your diet.
+Reducing or eliminating sodas, juices, sweets and sugary snacks can help you drop 500 calories a day easily, depending upon your current eating habits.
+Many people have lost 20-30 pounds in a year just by quitting their soda habit.
+Dropping sugar has other benefits, too -- a reduction in belly fat, cavities and better health screening numbers.